WeAreAcademy/mark-induction-proj--first-refactor/README.md

 - Extract out reusable helper functions
 - Articulate the DRY principle

-## Exercise 1: Installing and running
+## Exercise 1: Building the project yourself

 **Success criterion:** you can view evidence your server is running at `localhost:4000`